- Nutrient pollution is one of the primary causes of harmful algal blooms;

 What are the effects of nutrient pollution?

-The human-caused enrichment of water with nutrients fuels the process of eutrophication.
+The human-caused enrichment of water with nutrients contributes to the process of eutrophication.
 It accelerates the growth of algae and other aquatic life.
 This disturbs the natural balance of aquatic ecosystems and deteriorates the water quality.

-Excess nutrients can dramatically alter the food webs in lakes, rivers, and coastal ecosystems.
-Thus, these systems become dominated by phytoplankton.
+Excessive nutrients dramatically alter the food webs in lakes, rivers, and coastal ecosystems.
+As a result, these systems become dominated by phytoplankton.
 The benthic microalgal and macrophyte production decreases and can be critical for fish survival.